-- Direct and detailed consultation with the approx 30 largest consumers. - Assessment of mass market satisfaction via consultation with Trust and consumer groups.
+- Direct and detailed consultation with the approx. 30 largest consumers. - Assessment of mass market satisfaction via mass market survey and consultation with consumer groups.

 Asset performance targets in terms of SAIDI and SAIFI for the period of the plan are as follows: